 Date fields accept numerals that are written as dates in a MM/DD/YYYY format between the years 1600 and 9999.
 This data can be entered manually or can be chosen from a dropdown calendar, as in the picture below.
 A Date field can be converted to an incident date field and vice versa.

 Deadline (with reminders) fields consist of two date fields: a “Due” and a “Done” field.
-The “Due” date will appear on the project calendar and on the user calendar of followers with an indication of whether or not it has been completed.
-When the “Done” field is filled, the green arrow next to that box will be checked.
+The “Due” date will appear on the project calendar and on the user calendar of project subscribers with an indication of whether or not it has been completed.
+When the “Done” field is filled, the box will be checked.

 Date fields are used for data that only requires that a date be recorded without reminders of calendars; Deadline (with reminders) fields are used for due dates of independent deadlines that apply to most projects.
 Any instances where a date needs to be entered, like date of intake, settlement date, or incident date, are good examples of when to use a Date field.
 Deadline (with reminder) fields are used to keep track of important due dates that apply in every project, like SOL dates.